Ford F-150 Insurance Rates

 Let’s now break down those coverages and see how they actually contribute to the cost of insurance on a Ford F-150.

-Estimates include $500 policy deductibles, 30/60 liability coverage, and includes both medical and UM/UIM coverage.
-Rates include averaging for all states and F-150 trim levels.
+Includes $500 policy deductibles, minimum liability limits, and includes medical and UM/UIM coverage.
+Rates include averaging for all 50 U.S. states and F-150 trim levels.

 Insurance Price Range by Risk and Coverage